Miniature Painting in India

 During my stay, I was absolutely awed by the art and artists in India.
 Upon returning home, I was brimming with ideas of what I wanted to paint.
 While I am nowhere close to the level of Indian miniature painters, I have incorporated some of the elements I learned into my painting style, proof that travel impacts us in both small and large ways!
 My time in India not only gave me an immense appreciation for the art, architecture and cultural traditions, but reminded me of the power of kindness to strangers that can lead to wonderful new friendships."

 Thank you so much Lisa for your story!
-You can find Lisa's artwork at her website Baby Ventures Books where you can purchase her one-of-a-kind children's' board books.
+You can find Lisa's artwork on her website Bohemian Creative Lifestyle where you can purchase her artwork on products from greeting cards to art prints.